derkork/quarkus-kotlin-openapi/docs/_docs/02_creating_clients.md

 internalServerError(GetAvailablePets500Response("Internal error."))
 ```

-In general it is a good idea though to spend a bit more time on good error handling as errors _will_ occur in production and its much better to have good log output and error messages when they do.
+In general it is a good idea though to spend a bit more time on good error handling as errors _will_ occur in production and it is much better to have good log output and error messages when they do.

 ## Client configuration

 Under the hood, all generated clients are Quarkus built-in REST clients.
-This allows us to configure them like any other Quarkus rest client and use every feature that Quarkus offers for them.
+This allows us to configure them like any other Quarkus REST client and use every feature that Quarkus offers for them.
 For example we can set up endpoint urls, connection timeouts, trusted certificates, etc. in the `application.properties` file:

 ```properties
 quarkus.rest-client."upstream-pet-store-api-client".uri=https://petstore3.swagger.io/api/v3